ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Jazzy.md

 ## New RViz Tool for Costmap Cost Cell Inspection

-In [PR #4546](https://github.com/ros-navigation/navigation2/pull/4546) a new RViz tool was added to get the costmap costcell’s cost and a service to get the costcell’s cost at the footprint pose.
+In [PR #4546](https://github.com/ros-navigation/navigation2/pull/4546) a new RViz tool was added to get the costmap costcell's cost and a service to get the costcell's cost at the footprint pose.

 Usage: